AmalGho/JavaBootcamp-HW2/README.md

 # JavaBootcamp-HW2
-## the assinement in Main.java class.
+## the assinement in src/Main.java class.